 Our historic Bellemonte House, constructed about 1812, is an example of Federal architecture.
 It was moved to the Rocky Mount campus from adjacent property in 1988 and is listed in the National Register of Historic Places.

 The Dunn Center for the Performing Arts

 A focal point for the arts at North Carolina Wesleyan University is the 48,060-square-foot Charles K. Dunn, Jr. and Ineze D. Dunn Center for the Performing Arts.
 This beautiful Neo-Georgian style building houses the 1,200-seat Minges Auditorium, with a full working stage with fly loft and fully operational control booth.
 It also includes the 132-seat Powers Recital Hall, the Carlton Board Room, the spacious Garner Lobby, an acting classroom, and two art galleries.
 The Mims Gallery features an exhibit schedule of regional and international contemporary art.
-The Civic Gallery features art of the extended Rocky Mount community.
+The Gravely Gallery features art of the extended Rocky Mount community.
 In addition to providing a showcase for performing artists, symphonies, dance groups, and theatrical companies, The Dunn Center serves as a meeting facility, offering space for conferences, shareholder and employee meetings, retreats, wedding receptions, and banquets.

 The college strives to provide equal access opportunities, including the establishment and coordination of academic accommodations, and auxiliary aids and programs to qualified students in accordance with Section 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990.
 Students who believe that they are eligible for accommodations should contact Counseling and Disability Services in the Division of Student Affairs for more information.
 Visitors to campus who have concerns about physical access to campus buildings should contact Disability Services at 252.985.5216.